 After takeoff, galley carts come down the aisle with drink options that include three white wines, three red wines and a dessert wine.
 Passengers can also enjoy three sparkling wines including a Prosecco and the Duval-Leroy Brut Fleur de Champagne although choices can vary based upon the flight.
 Typically, there are four beers to choose from, all of which are Austrian in provenance, and the crew is almost always proud to recommend their favourite.

 The spirits list offers everything from Campari to Chivas Regal while digestifs from the bar include Rémy Martin and Bailey’s Irish Cream.
 The “Sidecar” cocktail is memorable.
 Its main spirit is Cognac and is designed as a pre-rest snifter.
 Of course, there are soft drinks, juices, and tea available in addition to the impressive coffee menu.

 An iconic experience on Austrian flights is the post-meal Viennese coffee menu.
-It features close to a dozen choices of hot and cold Julius Meinl coffees, each prepared individually by the chef and served in extravagant glasses or cups and saucers with a chocolate.
+It features close to a dozen choices of hot and cold Julius Meinl coffees, each prepared individually and served in extravagant glasses or cups and saucers with a chocolate.
 It is similar to what you might experience in a Viennese coffee house and delightful.
 A firm favourite is the Wiener Eiskaffee: a double espresso served with vanilla ice cream and freshly whipped cream, served in a tall glass.